 Talk to your bank if you overdraw your account.
 They can help you manage your debt.

 You need to respond to requests from your bank about your debt within 60 days.
 If you don’t they could:

-- report this to a credit reporting body that could affect your credit rating, or
+- make a report to a credit reporting body which can affect your credit rating, or

 - take legal action to force you to repay your debt